LEINYN-G/cozy-kitchen-blog/README.md

 ---
 ## 🧾 Operational License
 Distributed under the **MIT Open-Source License**.
 Feel free to fork, expand the databanks, deploy your local nodes, and scale the community infrastructure — but please preserve the original ecosystem credit arrays 🌷.

+## 🧾 Legal & Intellectual Property Rights
+© 2026 FOCOLOVE SYSTEM.
+All rights reserved.
+The software code, layout mechanics, database designs, graphics, and text content contained within this repository are proprietary and confidential.
+Unauthorized copying, modification, local execution, distribution, or reverse engineering of any portion of this repository is strictly prohibited.